0xsersif/42-ftlib/README.md

-# 🔧 libft — My First C Project (Built After Failing Piscine)
+# 🔧 libft — My First C Project

 > *"Failure is not the opposite of success, it's part of it."*